Nothing will stand in your way

 1. Angel Cry 2.
 End Of Time 3.
 Symbol Of Spirit 4.
 Examination 5.
 I Will 6.
 Space Clearing 7.
 Sacred Crystals 8.
 Lost Inside 9.
 Death Bells II 10.
 Rebirthing 11.
 Seasons In The Twilight 12.
 Say Goodbye

-With Strength Power Will Passion Holy Moses showed some improvement over Disorder Of The Order.
+Strength Power Will Passion showed some improvement over Disorder Of The Order.
 The style of this album is closer to Master Of Disaster, with the exception of some pretty blatant death metal vocals this time.
-What the preceding release lacked in memorability is compensated almost to another extreme here - most tracks are very catchy although somewhat similar to each other, and the riffs tend to stick to your head almost immediately with their simple hooks.
-A bit more inventive approach to songwriting could have helped to give the result some long lasting appeal, though, and the one-dimensional vocals can get quite tiresome after a while.
+What the preceding release lacked in memorable songs is compensated almost to another extreme here - most tracks are very catchy although somewhat similar to each other, and the riffs tend to stick to your head almost immediately with their simple hooks.
+A bit more inventive approach to songwriting could have given the result some longer lasting appeal though, and the one-dimensional vocals can get quite tiresome after a while.
 Although Strength Power Will Passion is technically more than satisfactory, in the end this album promises a bit more than it really can deliver - after the initial impression wears off, you are left with a collection of decent but, in all honesty, quite repetitive songs.

 HOLY MOSES - Agony Of Death